 Despite that stated key rationale for the transaction, the Globe and Mail reported less than a week later that Aphria planned to launch a new business in February called “Aphria International” which would be spun out into a separate public company.
 Per the article originally published on February 1st:

 Mr. Neufeld [Aphria’s CEO] said Aphria is planning to launch a new business this month called Aphria International.
 The proposed company will focus on growing and selling cannabis for patient use outside Canada and the United States, including across Europe, Africa, Latin America and the Caribbean.
+It is expected that the company intends to grow a variety of different cannabis strains.
+Correspondingly, the company has been doing some initial research into blue dream fem seeds as well as other popular seed types.
 This is set to be a separate public company, coming to market through a reverse takeover in mid-February of an entity listed today on the TSX Venture Exchange.

 It is also expected that the business will be embracing the latest developments in cannabis cultivation technology such as marijuana software.